Light-straw with a gold hue and a bright clarity.

 This wine will make a perfect companion to pork and chicken dishes or enjoy with pâtés and soft cheeses.

-Residual Sugar: 4.8 g/L
+Residual Sugar: 6.8 g/L

-Titratable Acidity: 5.6 g/L
+Titratable Acidity: 5.7 g/L

-Silty loam over free draining gravels
+Silty loam over free draining gravels.

 The fruit was handpicked and whole cluster pressed.
 After 24 hours of light settling, the juice was racked off the heavy lees.
 A selected, aromatic yeast strain and cold fermentation temperature were used to preserve the fruit’s inherent, delicate flavours.
 After fermentation, the wine was aged on yeast lees for 2 months to aid the creamy texture.
-Bottling date 12th July, 2016.
+Bottling date 24th Jan, 2018.

 To enter our site you must confirm you are over 18 years old.